Dsm V Kindle

 The DSM-IV-TR Classification is a guide to Mental Disorders for people in the helping profession such as Psychologists, Mental Health Counselors, Therapists, and others.

-Brand : D-Link Model : SKU :
+Brand : American Psychiatric Association (COR) Model : SKU :

 Full exploitation of the DSM-5 allows for more comprehensive care By demystifying the DSM-5, author Sophia Dziegielewski goes beyond the traditional diagnostic assessment and suggests both treatment plans and practice strategy.
 She covers the changes in criteria to the DSM-5 and what those changes mean for mental health professionals.
 This resource has been updated to include: New and updated treatment plans All treatment plans, interventions strategies, applications, and practice implications are evidence based Instructions on doing diagnostic assessments and differential diagnosis using the DSM-5 Changes to coding and billing using the DSM-5 and ICD-10 The book includes robust tools for students, instructors, and new graduates seeking licensure.
 DSM-5 in Action makes the DSM-5 accessible to all practitioners, allowing for more accurate, comprehensive care.